A composting bin

 Get the right balance of brown and green composting materials in your bin with our expert guide.

-Key Benefits of Composting Beetroot Material
+The Key Benefits of Composting Beetroot Material Include:

-• Adds significant nitrogen for faster decomposition
+• Significant nitrogen content for faster decomposition

-• Contributes moisture to prevent drying out
+• Added moisture to prevent the compost from drying out

 1. Harvest and Prepare Beets

-2. Chop Stems, Leaves, Peels
+2. Chop Stems, Leaves, and Peels

 3. Layer Browns and Greens